The Big 3 in Business Intelligence: Power BI, Tableau, and Qlik's APIs

 Visualization services like these use base APIs to create, delete or update apps and views, but what about metadata?
 Let’s create some tests and compare them.
 Below are test charts based on an Iris dataset and API endpoints to get data from it:

 This GET statement returns a specified view in CSV format..

 This returns the specified tile (tileId) within the specified dashboard (dashboardId) from the specified app.

 This retrieves the data model and reloads the statistics metadata of an app.

 Tableau’s API is the only service which can query metadata from your chart, other services return only aggregated metadata.

-- The Tableau API is designed as a resource-oriented interface with a small number of methods (“verbs”).
-The implementation is clearly defined, with only one method for each specific goal.
+- We design the Tableau API as a resource-oriented interface with a few methods (“verbs”).
+It defines the implementation, with only one method for each specific goal.

 - Power BI is huge and powerful, but it’s deep integration with Microsoft Azure Cloud, means that even if you’re using a single service such as Power BI you always have to go to Azure to manipulate and register it.

 - Qlik has an advanced and feature-rich API but it’s unwieldy, with multiple methods for the same operation.